raditya1117/HoneyBadger/fastapi-testing/article.md

 Let's dsicuss the different types of errors in FastAPI so that we can implement mechanisms to handle each type of error.

-After discussing the errors and exceptions, we will discuss the different types of errors in FastAPI.

 ## Different types of errors in FastAPI